fbpx

 Conclusion

-Trust in online advertising and branded websites dramatically increased over the past decade.
-According to Nielsen, word-of-mouth recommendations are still the most trustworthy at 84%.
-As much as 69% of respondents trust advertising on branded websites, and 68% trust consumer opinions posted online.
+Trust in online advertising and branded websites dramatically increased in recent years.
+According to Statista, word-of-mouth recommendations are still the most trustworthy at 89%.
+As much as 84% of respondents trust advertising on branded websites and 81% trust brand sponsorships in sporting events.

 The good news is that your copy isn’t as untrustworthy as some outdated statistics have led you to believe.
 Still, you can’t beat good old-fashioned word of mouth.